Install Extensions

 Note:

-Using apt or yum to install PHP extensions will automatically configure the php.ini file, making the extension immediately usable.
-However, some extensions may not have corresponding installation packages in apt or yum.
+Installing PHP extensions using apt or yum will automatically configure the php.ini file, and the extensions can be used directly after installation, which is very convenient.
+The downside is that some extensions may not have corresponding install packages available in apt or yum.

-Use the pecl install command to install an extension
+Use the pecl install command to install the extension.

 ~# pecl install memcached